Xceptance/xlt-documentation/content/en/xtc/200-manual/060-project-configuration.md

 {{% note notitle %}}
 Please note that when using an SSH key for authentication, you need to enter the matching SSH repository URL above, while user credentials or access tokens require an HTTPS repository URL.
 Moreover, both URLs must not contain a username or any other authentication info.
 {{% /note %}}

-## Default Sharing Settings

-_(only available for load test projects)_

-{{< TODO comment="update link below as soon as it is available" / >}}

-In _Sharing_, you can define a default for the share expiration time of [load test reports](../015-load-testing/20-quick-start/#create-a-report) for easier project management.
-Each report sharing will offer this time as a default.
-Later on, all shares can be either deactivated, extended, or reactivated at once when required.
-It is still possible to set individual expiration times per report, but these cannot be extended or deactivated globally then.

-## Properties

-_(only available for load test projects)_

-In _Properties_, you can globally define [properties](../../load-testing/manual/480-test-suite-configuration/) or [secret properties](../../load-testing/manual/480-test-suite-configuration/#secret-properties) to use for test execution.
-Properties can be overwritten for each individual load test, and if not set in XTC will be read from the project data.